 Only once has an MLB team come from 3 games to 0 down to win a series, or even to push one to a Game 7.
 And we all know when that happened.

 But the 2012 Yankees are not the 2004 Red Sox - and not just because the Sox cheated to do it.
-Even when the Yankees beat the Sox 19-8 in Game 3, the Sox had still scored 16 runs in the first 3 games, including 7 in the 7th and 8th of Game 1, mounted a brief comeback attempt by scoring once in the 8th in Game 2, and in Game 3 were winning 4-3 after 2 and were tied 6-6 after 3.
-They were losing, but had the opposite problem: They couldn't pitch, but they could hit.
+Even when the Yankees beat the Sox 19-8 in Game 3, the Sox had still scored 16 runs in the 1st 3 games, including 7 in the 7th and 8th of Game 1, mounted a brief comeback attempt by scoring once in the 8th in Game 2, and in Game 3 were winning 4-3 after 2 and were tied 6-6 after 3.
+They were losing, but they had the opposite problem: They couldn't pitch, but they could hit.

 The Yankees have let a lot of good pitching go to waste in this postseason.
 It is time for the people who say, "Pitching wins Championships" to shut the hell up.
 The Yankees haven't been bad because the Baltimore Orioles and the Tigers have had good pitching.
 They do, but the Yankees are the Yankees: They should be able to hit anybody's pitching.

 Also needing a big steaming cup of shut the hell up: People who said, "Pitching is 75 percent of baseball."
 Even if it is, that other 25 percent is important.